Ghini/ghini.desktop/doc/open-invitation.rst

   http://gardens.ghini.me/, at no cost while we're able to do that, or for a guaranteed minimal amount of time if you are able to support our hosting costs. ``ghini.web`` serves a world map to help locate participating gardens, and within each garden, its contributed georeferenced plants.

-It also serves information panels, for use with the most recent Ghini family member: ``ghini.tour``, a geographic tour Android app aimed at visitors, using OpenStreetMap as a base map, retrieving its data from the web data aggregator.
+* ``ghini.tour``, a geographic tour Android app aimed at visitors, using OpenStreetMap as a base map, retrieving its data, gardens and virtual panels, from the web data aggregator ``ghini.web``.

 All software within the Ghini family is either licensed GNU Public License v2+ or v3+.
-It is a strong copyrleft license.
+It is a strong copyleft license.
 In short, the GPL translates the ethical scientific need to share knowledge, into legal terms.
 If you want to read more about it, please refer to https://www.gnu.org/licenses/copyleft.html